JeanSebastienBash/PackGPT/README.md

 ## Benefits

-- Time-saving: Quickly install multiple tools in a single run.
+- Time-saving: quickly install multiple tools in a single run.
 - Centralization: group different AI tools on a single server.

 ## List of IA Tools installed by the script